fiskaltrust/portal-manual-doc/doc/handbook-general/configuration.md

 For using a template or a package see chapter [Buying a package in the shop or using a template](shop.md#buy-package-in-shop-or-use-a-template).

 [![https://portal.fiskaltrust.at/CashBox/](images/CashBox/001.png "https://portal.fiskaltrust.at/CashBox/")](https://portal.fiskaltrust.at/CashBox/)
-Screenshot 41: Overview of configured and available configuration containers
+Overview of configured and available configuration containers

 The creation and management of the components is discussed in the following chapters: